PBandJLogic/AppliedMasking-DXF2GCODE2LASER/windows_executables/README_EXECUTABLES.md

 ## Version Information
 - Built with PyInstaller 6.16.0
-- Includes Python 3.13.2 runtime
+- Includes Python 3.13 runtime
 - Includes matplotlib, numpy, ezdxf, and Pillow libraries
-- Target architecture: Windows 64-bit
+- **Current executables:** macOS 64-bit

+## Building for Windows

+The executables in this folder were built on macOS.
+To create Windows executables:

+1. **Use a Windows PC** - See [WINDOWS_BUILD_INSTRUCTIONS.md](../WINDOWS_BUILD_INSTRUCTIONS.md)
+2. **Use GitHub Actions** - Automated builds for all platforms - See [GITHUB_ACTIONS_BUILD.md](../GITHUB_ACTIONS_BUILD.md)
+3. **Use a Windows VM** - Run Windows in Parallels/VMware/VirtualBox on your Mac

+You cannot build Windows executables from macOS - PyInstaller only creates executables for the platform it runs on.

 ---
-*These executables were created from the DXF2Laser project for easy distribution to Windows users.*
+*These executables were created from the DXF2Laser project for easy distribution.*